 - Location: Northeast of San Diego, south of Palm Springs.
 Driving directions below

 - How Long: From a couple of hours to all day

 - Best Time to Visit: Wildflowers bloom January through March.
 Summers can be extremely hot.
 Dark skies make any meteor shower a great time to be there.

 Things to Do at Anza-Borrego ParkOne of the best ways to find out about things to do in a state park is to stop in the visitor center and talk with the rangers, and Anza-Borrego is no exception.
-With over 500 miles of roads and lots of places to go, it's hard for us to tell everyone what they'd enjoy in Anza-Borrego, so use them as the best resource to help plan your visit.
+With more than 500 miles of roads and lots of places to go, it's hard for us to tell everyone what they'd enjoy in Anza-Borrego, so use them as the best resource to help plan your visit.

 If you're just making a quick visit, the desert garden outside the Anza-Borrego State Park visitor center is a concentrated version of the park's 600,000 acres.
 Besides the desert plants, it also includes a pupfish pond.
-Pupfish can thrive water from fresh to nearly as salty as the ocean, and survive temperatures from near freezing to 108 Fahrenheit.
+Pupfish can thrive water from fresh to nearly as salty as the ocean, and survive temperatures from near freezing to 108°F.